-Columbus Day commemorates October 12, 1492 when the expedition of Christopher Columbus sighted land in what is now the Bahamas and the Americas.
+Columbus Day commemorates the day around October 12, 1492 when the expedition of Christopher Columbus sighted land in what is now the Bahamas and the Americas.

 Columbus Day 2019 is celebrated on Monday October 14, 2019.